Australian actress Margot Robbie is the latest star to speak out about how the hairstyles necessary for her roles have caused her hair loss.

 ‘Chemical hair cut’

 It sounds as if Margot Robbie could be experiencing what Lady Gaga once referred to as a ‘chemical hair cut’.
 This is when the hair snaps along the shaft due to extreme hair breakage caused by intense bleaching.
 Not only does this leave the hair in a weakened state but it causes it to look thin and frizzy.
+This is commonly known as chemical trauma and it can be caused by harsh bleaching or the use of chemical styling solutions such as hair relaxers or perms.

-Harsh bleaching, frequently using heated styling tools, wearing tight hairstyles and using ‘fake hair’ whether as weaves, wigs or hair extensions, can all lead to a hair loss condition called Traction Alopecia.
+There are other hairloss conditions which can be caused by over-styling issues too.
+Frequently using heated styling tools, wearing tight hairstyles and using ‘fake hair’ whether as weaves, wigs or hair extensions, can all lead to a hair loss condition called Traction Alopecia.
 This is because of the stress they each place on the hair follicles.
 Caught in time this condition can often be reversed if the follicles are allowed to rest – meaning no tight hairstyles or additions, wearing the hair naturally with no further chemical processing and only minimal heat styling where absolutely necessary – and a specialist traction alopecia treatment course is followed.

 In order to stimulate regrowth of the areas affected by Traction Alopecia – often the hairline, which can start to recede due to the pressure placed upon it, and patches of hair loss where hairstyles or extensions have been affixed – Belgravia specialists often recommend high strength minoxidil.
 This is a topical medication that is applied directly to the affected areas of the scalp.